A former university media communications professor, Sallie, an independent publisher, also writes romantic fiction novels and short stories.

 ---------Every Hero Has Flaws---------

-In my first novel, Silver: Currents of Change, my hero is billionaire Harvey Evan Wilson.
-It's a romantic fiction novel, so I created a hero who is tall, dark, and devastatingly handsome.
-So much that, like some real-life devastatingly handsome men I’ve actually known, he can command attention from everyone in a room just by walking in.
+In my first novel, Silver: Waves of Transgression, my hero is billionaire Harvey Evan Wilson.
+It's a romantic fiction novel in my "Living in Color" ten-book, color-coded collection.
+So, in this novel, I created a hero who is tall, dark, and devastatingly handsome.
+And, like some real-life devastatingly handsome men I’ve actually known, he can command attention from everyone in a room just by walking in.
 Oh yeah, Harvey Wilson is a powerful man with a powerful presence, much of it born out of the fact that he is one of only two billionaires in the state of Mississippi, where he lives, and was born and raised.
 Add to that the fact that the state's only other billionaire is his father, and its most promising billionaire-to-be, is Harvey's brother, Tyler.
 Complicating my hero's personality, with both his father and his brother marrying outside established racial boundaries, the super-rich family is looked upon by many as "unorthodox," to say the least.
 In addition, Harvey has his own flaws.
 Sometimes, he drinks too much (and it gets him in trouble), he works too much (distracting him from things he should be paying attention to), and he trusts too easily (nearly costing him the love of his life).

 In some ways, this hero is a tragic figure.
 As a child, he suffered the worst tragedy that can happen in a child’s life—the loss of a parent.
 His mother died when he was only four years-old, and even though his father remarried a wonderful woman who he thinks of as his mother, as an adult, he still feels the loss.
 Not getting to know his biological mother created a hole in his soul, and, subconsciously, he tries to fill it by dating women who he thinks reminds him of her.
 In doing so, he innocently overlooks qualities these women possess that will never allow him to be happy.
 He's unpredictable, flawed, sometimes irrational, with a story of his own (he's not just a stick figure made to fit into the story I'm telling).